JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - The profile picture changes on the client, but it does not get updated in the db #DONE
 ##### In the sql functions i did not add my url and service key when copying them from the guide.
 After that i had single and double quotes around the url.
 Uploading correctly updates the profile now.
 - Implement deep linking for verifying the email [Deep linking Guide](https://supabase.com/docs/guides/auth/native-mobile-deep-linking?platform=react-native)

+## Ui Motivation
+- Have a look at the Spotify and ChatGPT apps for possible improvements to my UI

+## Tab url
+- Currently to find a url we have to leave the app and open a browser manually.
+Let's embed a link to the system browser/search engine to search for tabs and then go back
+## Combining Library and Deleted into one component
+- The logic is the same, the only difference is the source being passed to the fetch location and the track component.
+Since there difference is only one variables, I can maybe pass it as a prop from the nav menu
+- While we're at it, let's move the tab modal into a component as it only needs the track as a prop
+## Single track page
+- This will have to be a new screen
+- Additional option in the context menu on tracks in the library
+- Here we will display much more info about a track than before, for motivation let's use the notes in the main file
+## Drag and drop
+- Allow users to reorder the tracks in the library/Bin
+## Rate Limiting
+- Currently users can spam the refresh button, limit it so that this is not possible

+## Zustand
+- If react query is not enough, use zustand to manage global state